How to Hire Veterans in 6 Simple Steps

 Step 1: Write the Job Description & Determine Salary

 Your job description is crucial, as it lays the foundation for the position.
-It should include as much detail as possible about the work you need done and the key skills that a qualified worker should have.
-Be sure to include information about what military roles might be similar to the role you’re hiring for and include language veterans might be familiar with to describe responsibilities, tasks, etc.
+It should include as much detail as possible about the work you need done, as well as the key skills that a qualified worker should have.
+Also, include information about military roles that are similar to the role you’re hiring for and include language veterans might be familiar with to describe responsibilities, tasks, etc. Read our guide to writing a job description to learn more about how to approach this part of the process.

 Step 2: Post Job Ad